marfarma/quotes-collection/readme.txt

 = How to change the random quote text color? =

 Styling such as text color, font size, background color, etc., of the random quote can be customized by editing the quotes-collection.css file.
+Please also note that any updates to the plugin will overwrite your customized css file, so it's advisable to backup your customization before updating the plugin.

 = How to hide the 'Next quote »' link? =

-You can do this by turning off the 'Ajax Refresh feature' in widget options.
+You can do this by turning off the 'Ajax Refresh' feature in widget options.

 = How to change the link text from 'Next quote »' to something else? =